tensorflow/datasets/docs/add_dataset.md

 #### Specifying dataset splits

 If the dataset comes with pre-defined splits (e.g. `MNIST` has `train` and `test` splits), keep those.
-Otherwise, only specify a single `tfds.Split.TRAIN` split.
+Otherwise, only specify a single `all` split.
 Users can dynamically create their own subsplits with the [subsplit API](https://www.tensorflow.org/datasets/splits) (e.g.
 `split='train[80%:]'`).